 When I was in high school my best friend’s kid sister tried out for the middle school cheer leading squad.
 This is Texas and we take cheer leading seriously…way too seriously if you ask me.
 The kid sister was extremely talented — a great dancer with amazing moves and a smile that lit up the room.
 But…she was also a little shorter, and chubby, and – good heavens alive – was not a blonde.
 So…because her looks “didn’t quite fit” she did not make the squad, and there were many other girls who did not make it either.

-They were given a pat on the back, some were ushered into mini-vans by angry parents who had invested time and who knows how much money into gymnastics classes and cheer school, and they were also given a consolation poem.
+They were given a pat on the back, some were ushered into mini-vans by angry parents who had invested time and who knows how much money into tumbling classes and cheer school, and they were also given a consolation poem.
 I can’t remember the whole poem but I do remember the first line… “if you cannot be a tree, be a shrub.”
-She tearfully showed me the poem and then started crying all over again.
+My best friend’s little sis tearfully showed me the poem and then started crying all over again.

 Well.
 It was clear that this was totally not acceptable, that these children were being bullied by the very people supposedly put in place to help them.